DataBiosphere/terra-workspace-manager/workspace-manager-clienttests/README.md

 ```

 #### SA keys from Vault
-Each service account JSON files in the resources/serviceaccounts directory of this project specifies a default file
+Each service account JSON file in the resources/serviceaccounts directory of this project specifies a default file
 path for the client secret file.
 This default path should match where the render-config.sh script puts the secret.

 #### Test runner SA keys